Contact:

 Removal of a foundation beam on exposed rock

 The overlay concrete is removed layer by layer with concrete demolition shear until the rock surface is exposed.
 Boreholes and rock wedge splitter then define removal along existing joints to avoid weakening the rock mass.
+Short pilot splits confirm the selected spacing and wedge orientation before the full sequence proceeds toward the free edge.

 Reprofiling a tunnel contour

 Shotcrete is carefully removed, installations are released, then splitting proceeds toward the free rock surface.
 This keeps the rock mass as unaffected as possible while achieving the target contour.
+Where foliation or bedding is inclined to the drive, wedge alignment is adapted segment by segment to maintain a clean, low-disturbance run-out.

 Extraction of a limestone block

 Bedding planes are mapped, drill rows are set parallel to the face, hydraulic splitter guide cracks to the rock surface.
 The result is dimensionally accurate blocks with minimal edge damage.
+Sequenced splitting from the back toward the free face stabilizes the bench and improves block yield.